orkunkaraduman/p5-Object-Base/README.md

 # NAME

-Object::Base - Multi-threaded base class to establish a class deriving relationship with base classes at compile time
+Object::Base - Multi-threaded base class to establish a class deriving relationship with base classes

 # VERSION

-version 1.01
+version 1.02

 # ABSTRACT

-Multi-threaded base class to establish a class deriving relationship with base classes at compile time
+Multi-threaded base class to establish a class deriving relationship with base classes

         package Foo;
         use Object::Base;